ibm-cloud-docs/billing-usage/ts_billing.md

 - Contact the person who provided the code for help with reissuing an expired code.
 {: tsResolve}

-## How do I add a credit card when the option is unavailable through the console?
+## How do I add a credit card when the option isn't available through the console?
 {: #ts_ccibm}
 {: troubleshoot}